Blue Heelers: episode guide

 Episode 12.34 (491)

-Wednesday, September 28, 2005
+Wed, September 28, 2005

 Amy and Jonesy investigate when a recent lotto winner is found bashed and near death on a country road.
 They suspect his two gold-digging mates.
 What they don't expect is an admission that they were taking part in an assisted suicide.
-But what made the man with everything to live for, want to die?
+But what made the man with everything to live for want to die?

 Guest Starring: Alan Cinis as Arnie Campbell, Des Fleming as Possum Brown, Nathan Hill as Glen McLaughlan, Kate Gregory as Kizzy McLaughlan, Ava Spriggs as Baby McLaughlan, Theresa Borg as Sally Flanagan, Sarah Grace as Estelle White, Stephanie Millar as Dr Sophie Ash, Chris Duckworth as Shooter, Justin Anderson as Shooter